larryhastings/big/README.md

   to `Delimiter` objects.
 * The old `Delimiter` object had a boolean `backslash` attribute;
   if it was True, that delimiter allows escaping using a backslash.
-  Now `Delimiter` has an `escape=c` parameter and attribute, where `c` is the escape character you want to use inside that set of delimiters.
+  Now `Delimiter` has an `escape` parameter and attribute, specifying the escape string you want to use inside that set of delimiters.
 * `Delimiter` also now has two new attributes, `quoting` and `multiline`.
 These default to `False` and `True` respectively;